Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (509) 763-3101 | Website | Hours: 6:30 am – dusk daily, winter may affect certain areas/activities | Entrance: Discover Pass required, further fees vary by activity (see website)

 Lake Wenatchee State Park is 20 miles north of town and one of the most beautiful tourist attractions in the area.
 Here, you can explore nature, taking in the tranquility of the woods surrounding Lake Wenatchee.
-Rent stand-up paddleboards and kayaks, or go for a swim in the warmer shallows.
+Popular activities include renting stand-up paddleboards and kayaks, and swimming in the warmer shallows.

 Leavenworth’s hotels are charming, but it’s hard to beat a night of camping here.
 This is even more true on clear nights when the stars come out and there’s no urban light pollution to reduce visibility.
 You can’t roast marshmallows in a hotel room, either (the microwave just isn’t the same).